adamwathan/eloquent-oauth-l5/readme.md

 Next you need to define a route for authenticating against your app with the details returned by the provider.

-For basic cases, you can simply call `OAuth::login()` with the provider name you are authenticating with.
+For basic cases, you can simply call `SocialAuth::login()` with the provider name you are authenticating with.
 If the user rejected your application, this method will throw an `ApplicationRejectedException` which you can catch and handle as necessary.